nemo0622/pokeemerald-expansion/README.md

         - EeVeeEe1999: created many small sprites, especially for Gen 3, 5, 6, and 7 Pokémon
         - A few Gen 6 icon sprites by  dragonball253 (some Kalos starter icons)
         - Many later-gen icon sprites by LuigiTKO
+    - Battle Backgrounds:
+        - Majority created by me, based on assets from Pokémon Crystal and colors / decorative assets by Zaebucca
+        - Sand and Arena backgrounds by AveonTrainer, edited by me
-    - Battle Backgrounds based on work by PurrfectDoodle, RavePossum, and Ruki; some slight edits by me
+        - Water background by kWharever on DeviantArt, edited by me
     - Ilios Region Map by Zezitra
     - Many, many item Bag icons by glados11388